milonmaze/privacy-terms-observatory-beta/cloud.google.com/terms/services.md

 Cloud Debugger: Cloud Debugger connects your application's production data to your source code by inspecting the state of your application at any code location in production without stopping or slowing down your requests.

 Cloud Logging: Cloud Logging is a fully-managed service that performs at scale and can ingest application and system log data, as well as custom log data from thousands of VMs and containers.
 Cloud Logging allows you to analyze and export selected logs to long-term storage in real time.

-Cloud Logging includes the Error Reporting feature, which analyzes and aggregates the errors in your cloud applications and notifies you when new errors are detected.
+Cloud Error Reporting: Cloud Error Reporting analyzes and aggregates the errors in your cloud applications and notifies you when new errors are detected.

 Cloud Monitoring: Cloud Monitoring provides visibility into the performance, uptime, and overall health of cloud-powered applications.
 Cloud Monitoring collects metrics, events, and metadata from certain Services, hosted uptime probes, application instrumentation, alert management, notifications and a variety of common application components.